 - The word Iron is derived from the Anglo-Saxon word ‘iron,’ which means metal.

 - Iron makes up 5.6% of the Earth’s crust, making it one of the most abundant metals.

 - Too much Iron in the body can be dangerous.
 While 20mg of Iron per kilogram of body weight is considered toxic, 60mg can be fatal.

 - Iron is a structural constituent of the sun, stars, and planets like Mars.

-- Iron Age succeeded Bronze Age and started around 1200BC.
+- The iron Age succeeded Bronze Age and started around 1200BC.

-- Cast iron is created by heating iron alloy into a liquid state and then pouring it in a mold.
-This procedure was devised by the Chinese in 5th Century BC.
+- Cast iron is created by heating iron alloy into a liquid state and then pouring it into a mold.
+This procedure was devised by the Chinese in the 5th Century BC.

 - The human body acquires necessary iron nutrition through diet.
-Red meat, green leafy vegetables, fish, and beans are a good source of dietary iron.
+Red meat, green leafy vegetables, fish, and beans are good sources of dietary Iron.

-- The iron tools were first manufactured in around 3600 BC.
+- The iron tools were first manufactured around 3600 BC.

 - Iron is the most widely used metal and accounts for 95% of the total metal production of the world.